MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 };
 ```

-The order in which base classes are specified is not significant except in certain cases where constructors and destructors are invoked.
+The order in which base classes are specified isn't significant except in certain cases where constructors and destructors are invoked.
 In these cases, the order in which base classes are specified affects the following:

 - The order in which initialization by constructor takes place.
 If your code relies on the `Book` portion of `CollectionOfBook` to be initialized before the `Collection` part, the order of specification is significant.
 Initialization takes place in the order the classes are specified in the *base-list*.